 How to use Typhoid Vaccine Capsule, Extended Release

 Before taking each dose, inspect the foil blister pack to make sure it is completely sealed.
 Carefully open the blister pack and inspect the capsule to make sure it is not damaged.
 Consult your health care professional if the foil blister pack or capsule is damaged.

-Take this medication by mouth without food, usually every other day for 4 doses or as directed by your health care professional.
+Take this medication by mouth without food as directed by your health care professional, usually every other day for 4 doses.
 Swallow the capsule whole with cold or barely warm liquid about 1 hour before a meal.
 Place the capsule in your mouth and swallow with the liquid right away.
 Do not chew, crush, or hold the capsule in your mouth.